ARS-SWRC/GEE-KGCC/README.md

 - Google Account
 - Google Earth Engine Account
 - Python 3
-- earthengine-api
+- earthengine-api library
-- geemap (optional for visualization)
+- geemap library (optional for visualization)

 ## Setup
 In a default Google Colab environment, setup requirements are already met for installing geekgcc.
 The earthengine-api (ee) depency is automatically installed with geekgcc and in Colab.
 When using Colab, prepend an exclamation mark (!) to the beginning of the following two code lines.